Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Some variations

+In order to prove that Theorem \ref{thd} holds in the generalized setting, we just check that \eqref{uu1} - \eqref{uu4} are satisfied by the operation of $\mathcal {N}_{n \frac{1}{2} }$.
+It suffices to show that this holds for all the algebras generating $\mathcal {N}_{n \frac{1}{2} }$.
+We have just mentioned that the operation in the algebra $\mathbf G^{{\rm nu}, n}$ introduced in Definition \ref{+lav}(c) satisfies \eqref{uu1} - \eqref{uu4}.
 The term $u _{j,m}^+$ introduced in Definition \ref{+lav} does not depend on the second variable, hence satisfies \eqref{uu2}.
 Moreover, $u _{j,m}^+$ is near-unanimity with regard to the remaining variables, hence it satisfies \eqref{uu1}.
 It satisfies \eqref{uu4} since it is symmetric, disregarding the second variable.
 If $m \geq 5 $ and $m \geq j+2$, then $u _{j,m}^+$ satisfies \eqref{uu3}, since both members evaluate as $z$, by Remark \ref{op3}.
-In conclusion, all the algebras generating $\mathcal {N}_{n \frac{1}{2} }$ satisfy \eqref{uu1} - \eqref{uu4}, hence such equations hold in $\mathcal {N}_{n \frac{1}{2} }$. \end{proof}
+In conclusion, all the algebras generating $\mathcal {N}_{n \frac{1}{2} }$ satisfy \eqref{uu1} - \eqref{uu4}, hence such equations hold in $\mathcal {N}_{n \frac{1}{2} }$.
+This proves the generalized version of Theorem \ref{thd}, then the general version of Theorem \ref{tut} follows, noticing that in the final part of the proof of \ref{tut}(3) we use again the variety $\mathcal {N}_{n \frac{1}{2}}$.

+Finally, if $w$ is a symmetric $n$-near-unanimity term, then, adding two dummy variables at the first two places, equation \eqref{uu4} holds.
+Equations \eqref{uu1} - \eqref{uu3} have been already taken care of.
+Thus the last statement holds. \end{proof}

-In particular, the equations \eqref{b1} - \eqref{b3}, \eqref{uu1} - \eqref{uu4} together neither imply $2n{-}4$-distributivity, nor imply the existence of an $n$-near-unanimity term
+In particular, the equations \eqref{b1} - \eqref{b3}, \eqref{uu1} - \eqref{uu4} together neither imply $2n{-}4$-distributivity, nor imply the existence of an $n$-near-unanimity term.